BusbyLab/git-gh-demo/README.md

 There’s a note in the `nano` window that asks me to `enter the commit message for your changes`.
 I try to make these commit messages short and sweet (10 words or so), while also accurately communicating what was changed.
-Since this is my intial commit, lets just write `Initial commit` and write `nano` output.
+Since this is my initial commit, let’s just write `Initial commit` and write `nano` output.

     [main (root-commit) 51940f6] Initial commit
      194 files changed, 3216682 insertions(+)
-     create mode 100644 .adapters
      create mode 100644 .gitignore
      create mode 100644 01-demultiplex/README.md
      create mode 100644 01-demultiplex/logs/R1.html